 Let’s put this assembly back together:

 On the worm gear itself, put one drop of oil on the tip and one drop on the white collar just below the gear.
 Slide the worm gear into the worm gear cover.
 When sliding the assembly back into the frame, remember that the worm gear is tabbed, so it will flush into the frame when seated correctly.
 If the plastic sleeve fell out of the worm gear cover, make sure it’s oriented correctly.
-If you have problems seating the assembly, usually, it’s because the sleeve is backwards.
+If you have problems seating the assembly, usually, it’s because the sleeve is backward.

 Here’s where having a third hand comes in handy.
 Slide the complete worm gear assembly back into the frame.
 While it may take a little patience and some finger fumbling, you want to remember 3 key points: